GanshengT/INSERM_EEG_Enrico_Proc/readme.md

             ```
             * the other methods are used while modifing the file annotations.
     #### utils_ASR.py
-    those function in this file are served as sub-methods to do ASR
+    those function in this file are served as sub-methods to do ASR.
+There are detailed explanation for each of these functions.

 ## Authors
 * [**Gansheng Tan**](https://ganshengt.github.io/) - *Initial work*